Lucew/relationship-discovery/README.md

 This repository also already contains the intermediate results from step 2.
 Therefore, you could start at step three right away after cloning the repository.

+## Timing measurements
+Our reviewers legitimately asked for timing measurements for each of the relationship measures.
+We did not provide these within the paper due to the following reason:
+> The implementation of the different relationship measures is not optimized (some even call external java and
+> octave code).
+Therefore, we did not want to compare the relationship measures on their evaluation times.

+But we measured the execution times during our experiments see the interest in analyzing them.
+We publishe them in this repository using the notebook [analyze_timings.ipynb](./analyze_timings.ipynb).
+We advise for careful interpretation of the timings.
+The notebook can also be run using our provided notebook docker container as explained before.

 ----
 # Contact
 Find our contact information [here](https://www.cs6.tf.fau.eu/person/lucas-weber/).